EAT-JBCOMMUNITY/EAT/CI/README.md

 Test Open Liberty
 $ ./run.sh -openliberty

+Test Spring Boot
+(Please make sure that the dependencies needed are available in the local repository)
+$ ./run.sh -springboot
 ```
 Customizing the at scripts
 ```
 In case some AT needs specific ci script customization the at.sh script could be used/customized